OmicsDI/edu-dev/content/post/searching-in-omicsdi.md

 to find the datasets containing those keywords.

 {{< highlight bash>}}
-If the user use double quote "breast cancer" in their search the system will try to find the exact sentence in the datasets.
+If the user uses double quote "breast cancer" in their search the system will try to find the exact sentence in the datasets.
 {{< / highlight >}}

-The ``OmicsDI Search Box`` provides a unique **auto-complete** feature that enable ``user`` to select sentence after typing a subset of keywords.
+The ``OmicsDI Search Box`` provides a unique **auto-complete** feature that enables ``user`` to select sentence after typing a subset of keywords.
 For example, Figure 2 shows all sentences/phrases in OmicsDI containing the words *breast cancer*.

 {{< figure src="/media/search-box-autocomplete.png" title="Figure 2: OmicsDI Search Box with Auto-complete" >}}